 Moberg and colleagues studied choices and satisfaction with outcomes among BRCA carriers who had breast reconstruction.
 Among patients surveyed, 89.5% underwent implant-based breast reconstruction and 10.5% underwent autologous tissue breast reconstruction.
 Patients experienced complications within 30 days in 28.65% of cases; 14.6% needed further surgery.
 The study authors reported that women who had reconstruction with their own tissue rather than implants (ATBR vs IBBR), had greater satisfaction with their reconstructed breasts and overall outcome.
 Health-related quality of life was similar with either type of reconstruction.

-Facing a diagnosis of breast cancer is challenging.
+Facing mastectomy is challenging.
 Take time for emotional processing as well as medical decision making.

 Juliet's top tips: